Judging

 Judges

-Two language judges critique the pronunciation, interpretation, and flow of each group's use of Hawaiian language.
-Two music judges critique the quality, dynamics, and intonation of each song's choral presentation.
-An overall judge critiques both categories.
-The judges' scores are tallied to determine the award winners.
+Two music judges evaluate the quality, dynamics, and intonation of each song's choral presentation.
+Two language judges evaluate the pronunciation, interpretation, and flow of each group's use of Hawaiian language.
+An overall judge evaluates both categories.
+The judges' scores are combined to determine the award winners.

 Judges score each song individually, rather than as a group.
 Their scores are tallied outside the arena during the intermission and Hōʻike by two Kamehameha staff members – usually math teachers.